 LAW E537 Small Claims Advisory Clinic (1-3 units)

 Empire College School of Law is pleased to provide guidance to people involved in Small Claims matters.
 In agreement with the Sonoma County Superior Court, the law school operates an advisory which provides help to people with questions regarding small claims cases.
 Under the supervision of an exper-ienced professor, students give information on the preparation and presentation of a small claims action.
 Walk-in and telephone assistance is available.
 Matters include landlord/tenant issues; automobile sales and repair; breach of contract and construction disputes.

 LAW E539 Survey Course on the California Bar Exam Preparation & Skills (1-3 units)

-This survey course combines all of the significant elements of three elective courses: E504, E530, and E531 and will be offered as a one-semester course incorporating three, 4-to 5-week segments of each of the Bar preparation courses which are usually individually offered as separate electives.
+This survey course combines all of the significant elements of three elective courses: E504, E530, and E531 and will be offered as a one-trimester course incorporating three, 4-to 5-week segments of each of the Bar preparation courses which are usually individually offered as separate electives.
 Taught by three professors, this course incorporates Legal Skills (Performance Test section), Analysis and Insights on the California Bar Exam (“straight” Essay Questions section), and MBE Exam Preparation (MBE section).